One of Ohio's Top-Rated Bankruptcy Attorneys,

 These challenges have contributed to a sharp rise in bankruptcy filings across the state, with thousands of individuals and businesses seeking debt relief through bankruptcy courts.

-From 2019 to 2022, Ohio has seen significant trends and changes in bankruptcy filings.
-We will examine eight key statistics related to bankruptcy in Ohio during this time period, including the most common causes of bankruptcy, the demographics of those filing for bankruptcy, the types of bankruptcy filings, and more.
+We will examine eight key statistics related to bankruptcy in Ohio, including the most common causes of bankruptcy, the demographics of those filing for bankruptcy, the types of bankruptcy filings, and more.

 By analyzing these trends and statistics, we can gain a better understanding of the financial challenges facing Ohioans and how bankruptcy can provide a pathway to debt relief and financial stability.

 Ohio’s bankruptcy statistics provide an important insight into how the state is faring financially.
-Here are 8 up-to-date statistics from 2019 to 2023 that provide a comprehensive understanding of the state’s bankruptcy rates and trends:
+Here are 8 statistics from 2019 to 2025 that provide a comprehensive understanding of the state’s bankruptcy rates and trends:

 4. The Most Common Cause of Bankruptcy in Ohio in 2021 Was Medical Debt (58%), Followed by Credit Card Debt (24%).
 [2]

-6. Ohio Has the 14th Highest Bankruptcy Rate in The Country as Of 2021 [4]
+6. Ohio Had the Fourth Highest Bankruptcy Rate in The Country as of 3rd Quarter of 2025.
+[4]

-The majority of individuals filing for bankruptcy chose Chapter 7 (44%) or Chapter 13 (41%), with fewer selecting Chapter 11 (10%) or Chapter 12 (5%).
-The most common reason for bankruptcy wasn’t mentioned.
+The majority of individuals filing for bankruptcy chose Chapter 7 (81%) or Chapter 13 (18%), with fewer selecting Chapter 11 or Chapter 12 (less than 1%).

-The Distribution of Bankruptcy Filings in Northern Ohio in 2021 Saw the Majority Being Chapter 7 and Chapter 13, Followed by Chapter 11 and Chapter 12.
+The Majority of Bankruptcy Filings in Northern Ohio in 2021 Were Chapter 7 and Chapter 13, Followed by Chapter 11 and Chapter 12.

 These percentages are similar to the national averages.
-The highest number of filings were from individuals under 30 years old, with 30% of all consumer bankruptcies being filed by this
+The highest number of filings was from individuals under 30 years old, with 30% of all consumer bankruptcies being filed by this age group.

-In Ohio During 2021, Medical Debt Was the Most Frequent Cause of Bankruptcy (58%), Followed by Credit Card Debt (24%).
+During 2021, Medical Debt Was the Most Frequent Cause of Bankruptcy (58%) in Ohio, Followed by Credit Card Debt (24%).

 In Ohio, in 2021, medical debt was the most frequent cause of bankruptcy (58%), followed by credit card debt (24%).
 This is a significant issue in the state, as medical bills are often very expensive and can quickly accumulate to an unmanageable level.